 Petroleum Tax Regulations

-The taxation of petroleum resources on the Norwegian continental shelf is governed by a special law relating to the Taxation of Subsea Petroleum Deposits (the Petroleum Taxation Act).
+The taxation of petroleum resources on the Norwegian continental shelf is governed by a special law concerning petroleum taxation (the Petroleum Taxation Act).
+The Act applies to extraction and pipeline activities on the Norwegian continental shelf.

-Unless otherwise specified in this special act, general tax legislation applies.
+Unless determined otherwise in this special Act, general tax legislation applies.

-In addition to the Petroleum Taxation Act, several regulations have been passed with regards to the companies’ accounting and fiscal management concerning the parts of their income and expenses that are subject to the Petroleum Taxation Act.
+In addition to the Petroleum Taxation Act, several regulations have been passed regarding the companies’ accounting and fiscal management of income and expenses that fall under the scope of the Petroleum Taxation Act.

 The administrative rules governing petroleum taxation can be found in the Tax Administration Act.

-Cash flow tax from and including the 2022 income year
+Cash flow tax from the 2022 income year

 From and including the 2022 income year, a cash flow tax has been introduced in the special tax.
 This means that immediate deductions are granted for offshore investments in the special tax.
-In order to ensure the neutrality of the special tax, deduction is granted for a calculated company tax in the special tax basis.
-This implies a technical upwards adjustment of the special tax rate from 56 percent to 71.8 percent in order to maintain an overall tax rate of 78 percent.
+To ensure the neutrality of the special tax, a deduction is granted for a calculated company tax in the special tax basis.
+The tax rate in the calculation is set to the rate for ordinary income, which is now 22 percent.
+This implies a technical upwards adjustment of the special tax rate from 56 percent to 71.8 percent to maintain an overall tax rate of 78 percent.

 Roughly speaking, the petroleum tax is calculated as follows with regards to new investments: